Jemgoss/adventofcode/2020/Notes.md

 Using itertools.combinations() again to generate the combinations to test.

 Had a go at a JS version.
 Managed to do part 1 in as a one-liner but couldn't figure out how to do part 2 in one line.
 So basically mimicked the py version.

+## Day 10

+Part 1 was simple enough but I definitely failed the interview test for part 2.
+I spent ages trying to figure this out.
+As I was googling around on StackExchange for some python constructs on counting combinations, I found a neat use of the Counter over a sequence.
+I rewrote my part 1 and finally figured out a succinct way to do part 2.
+This is the first solution where I wasn't *completely* unaided.

+## Day 11

+Grunt work.
+Not the prettiest solution.
+Not going to clean it up.

+## Day 12

+More grunt work.
+I'm sure it can be done without using trig, which seems unnecessary for right angles.
+Again, not the prettiest solution and not going to improve it.

+## Day 13

+Part 1 was pretty straightforward.
+For part 2, I figured out an algorithm fairly quickly and it worked for all the test data sets but for some reason I just couldn't get it to work on the puzzle input.
+Eventually I realized it was a simple oversight (I had to account for the bus position being greater than the periodicity).
+Bam!
+Out popped the answer.

+My approach basically decomposes the bus schedule into tuples of bus position and periodicity (id).
+Sort the list on periodicity.
+Going from the bus with the largest periodicity, we know its starting position (periodicity - position).
+Then iterate, incrementing by the periodicity, to find the timestamp that satisfies the next bus.
+The periodicity is now the product of those two periods.
+Continue for each bus.
+The answer is a very large number but it solves very quickly.

+## Day 14

+Basically just fiddling with bitmasks.

+## Day 15

+This was a bit strange.
+I solved part 1 using a dict to save previous numbers' turns and for part 2, I just turned it into a function and called it again.
+It solved in a timely manner (not instantly, but after a few seconds).
+I was left wondering what was the catch?
+Maybe if you solve part 1 naively by searching back through a list of responses, it doesn't scale.